Tonetfal/UE5FSM/README.md

 ﻿# UE5FSM

-This is a Finite State Machine (FSM) developed for Unreal Engine 5 that mimics behavior of Unreal Engine's 3 FSM.
+This is a Finite State Machine (FSM) developed for Unreal Engine 5 that mimics the behavior of Unreal Engine's 3 FSM.
 The tool is developed with a focus on gameplay logic to facilitate the development of complex behavior.

 ## Installation